Here Be Dragons Episode 2

 Panting, nausea, god-sized headache … he had altitude sickness.

-Despite everything, he still grasped the flask in one hand.
+Despite the terrifying crossing, he still grasped the flask in one hand.
 He twisted the cap open with a hiss of compressed air and took a sip.

 How had the others gulped it down with only a slight grimace?